jatinchowdhury18/plugin-ci-example/README.md

 ## License

-SimplePlugin is open source, and is licensed under the BSD 3-clause license.
+The code in this repository is open source, and is licensed under the BSD 3-clause license.
 Enjoy!